This holiday season will be a test of mental strength for all of us.

 In times such as these, I feel that we have a right to be disappointed.
 And it’s understandable that anxiety is high for most.
 In spite of this, though, we can still choose where to put our energy.
 Albeit easier said than done; there’s no denying that it will be a test of mental strength.

 Yet, it is possible.
 So, for example, while we may not be able to gather with our loved ones, we can still choose to embrace the day with those we are with.
 Furthermore, for those of us who are alone, it would go a long way to boost spirits if we use things like video chat to connect and participate in the joy of the day.

-Whatever happens, I am determined to do two things; One make the best of it and two, give myself permission to be sad about it.
-Let’s face it, it’s not exactly ideal, so I will set aside a bit of time to process that sadness, acknowledge that it is an appropriate response to the situation and the I will dive head first into a merry, modified Christmas.
+Whatever happens, I am determined to do two things: 1) Make the best of it and 2) give myself permission to be sad about it.
+Let’s face it, it’s not exactly ideal, so I will set aside a bit of time to process that sadness, acknowledge that it is an appropriate response to the situation, and then I will dive headfirst into a merry, modified Christmas.